Chaouki-FAHIM/Virtual-Open-Space/README.md

 ## Project Overview

-**Virtual Open Space** is a web application designed to visualize collaborations and virtual meetings within an organization using Microsoft Teams.
+**Virtual Open Space** is a web application designed to visualize collaborations and virtual meetings within an organization using Microsoft TeamsPages.
 The goal of the application is to streamline the viewing and management of virtual interactions to enhance organizational efficiency and connectivity.

 ---